altunixon/wips/lns/altina_ln/ASP-126-Side_Story_part_2.md

 It came from the forest.<br/>
 Even the soldiers looking from Fort Hauport yelped in surprise.<br/>
 The Estaburg army fell into disarray after being attacked.<br/>
-Marion yelled:
+Marion yelled:<br/>
 "W-What’s going on!?"<br/>
 "It’s an ambush.
 The soldiers laying the ambush in the forest is definitely not from Estaburg."<br/>
 "T-Then, who…?"<br/>
 "Are you all retards?
 It’s the Seventh Army of course."<br/>
 "Eh!?
 Then the attack on the Estaburg base is…?"<br/>
 Jerome understood what kind of scheme this was.<br/>
-He spat and said:
+He spat and said:<br/>
 "That’s a ruse.
-After seeing the fire and hearing the cannons, even you lot thought that  “Estaburg’s base had been attacked”.
+After seeing the fire and hearing the cannons, even you lot thought that  "Estaburg’s base had been attacked".
 Their target is the enemy main forces that are retreating in a panic.
 When the enemy got hit by the ambush of riflemen and fall into confusion——"<br/>
 Black armoured knights appeared in the forest.<br/>
-The soldiers in Fort Hauport pointed and said:
+The soldiers in Fort Hauport pointed and said:<br/>
 "It’s the black knights!
 And the banner of general Coignieres!"<br/>
 Even if the Seventh Army commit their entire force, they would just be caught in an unfavourable battle of 13,000 against 20,000.<br/>
 They would pay a heavy price even if they won.<br/>
 But now, they were attacking one sidedly.<br/>
 Because the Estaburg army was hit by the ambush in the woods they were so proud of, the entire army fell into disarray.<br/>
-Jerome roared:
+Jerome roared:<br/>
 "This is a good chance right now!
 Anyone who can still move pick up your pikes!"<br/>
-Marion said frantically:
+Marion said frantically:<br/>
 "Eehhh!?
 W-What do you want to do!?"<br/>
 "Those bastards are our prey!
 There’s no reason to gift them to the Seventh Army!
 Attack!
 Open the gates!"<br/>
 "Please stop!
 Everyone’s tired..."<br/>
 The soldier’s roar drowned out her voice.<br/>
 "Warrghhh!
-Let’s get it on!】"Revenge!】"I will cut off the enemy commander’s head!"<br/>
+Let’s get it on!""Revenge!""I will cut off the enemy commander’s head!"<br/>
 If they weren’t that excited, they couldn’t bring their exhausted body to the battlefield.<br/>
 And it wasn’t Jerome’s character to let confused enemy soldiers who were fleeing go.<br/>
 "Kill those bastards!"<br/>
 Two hundred men charged out of the gates.<br/>
-There was a huge difference in numbers after all, so the enemy soldiers fleeing their way outnumbered them… However, this was a pincer attack by an organized unit against a panicking mob, so the match was already decided.<br/>
+There was a huge difference in numbers after all, so the enemy soldiers fleeing their way outnumbered them…<br/>
+However, this was a pincer attack by an organized unit against a panicking mob, so the match was already decided.<br/>
 The commander of the Estaburg army raised the white flag before noon.<br/>
 The eastern front achieved an overwhelming victory.<br/>